ekoindia/openapi-spec/markdown/README.md

     - **otp_ref_id** (string / required) - This is the value received from the 'SEND TRANSACTION OTP' API.
     - **beneficiary_id** (string / required) - A unique ID generated when adding the recipient's bank details.

+**Note:**
+ - **For Refund:**
+   - When the transaction fails, we automatically send an OTP to the customer.
+Ask for that OTP from the customer and call the `Get Refund OTP API`.
+     This will act as a consent that you have actually refunded back the cash to the customer.
+After this API call, we will refund the eValue into your account.

   #### Sample Response (200 OK)